MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Backup-AzureRmBackupItem.md

 ```

 ## DESCRIPTION
-The **Backup-AzureRmBackupItem** cmdlet starts a backup for a protected azure_2 Backup item that is not tied to the backup schedule.
+The **Backup-AzureRmBackupItem** cmdlet starts a backup for a protected Azure Backup item that is not tied to the backup schedule.
 You can do an initial backup immediately after you enable protection or start a backup after a scheduled backup fails.

 If an existing backup job is running, this cmdlet fails.